ParallelMaths/parallel/pages/9-25-easter-challenges.md

 ## 1. Venn diagrams

 This is my all time favourite Venn diagram.
 What?
-Doesn’t everyone have a favourite Venn Diagram.
+Doesn’t everyone have a favourite Venn Diagram?
 Anyway...
 If you don’t yet have a favourite Venn diagram, then you can borrow this one for the time being.
 Can you work out the label for the two circles?
 You can find my answer below.

 ![](/resources/9-25-easter-challenges/1-venn-diagram.png){image align="center"}